-William Lafi Youmans is an Associate Professor at George Washington University's School of Media and Public Affairs.
-Broadly interested in questions of transnationalism, power and communication, his primary research interests include global news, technology, law and politics.
-His other areas of research interest include international broadcasting, Middle East politics, and Arab-American studies.
+Broadly interested in questions of transnationalism, power and communication, his primary research interests include global news, media industries, technology, law and politics.
+His other areas of research interest include international broadcasting, Middle East politics, and Arab American studies.

 Youmans presented at academic conferences, including the annual gatherings of the Middle East Studies Association, the International Communication Association, the National Communication Association, the International Studies Association, and the American Sociological Association.